Google's "private browsing" mode isn't really private, a Texas lawsuit said. - ExBulletin

 Google’s “private browsing” mode isn’t really private, a Texas lawsuit said.

-The Washington Google Search Engine collects data about users who believe they may be anonymous if they use private browsing mode.
-Texas Attorney General Ken Paxton alleged that he filed a modified privacy proceeding against the Alphabet Inc unit on Thursday.
+Google’s search engine collects data about users who believe it could be anonymous using “private browsing” mode, Texas Attorney General Ken Paxton claimed Thursday, fixing it to the Alphabet Inc unit.
+Filed a privacy lawsuit.

 Texas, Indiana, Washington, and the District of Columbia filed separate proceedings against Google in January in state court over what is known as fraudulent location tracking practices that violate user privacy.

-According to the proceedings, Google offers private browsing options, including viewing highly personal websites that may indicate a medical history, political persuasion, sexual orientation, and more.
-Alternatively, you may just want to buy a surprise gift without the gift recipient being overturned by a barrage of targeted advertising.
+According to the proceedings, Google offers an option for “private browsing,” which includes displaying highly personal websites that may indicate “medical history, political persuasion, sexual orientation, etc.” It’s possible that the recipient of the gift has been overturned by a barrage of targeted advertising.
+“In the proceedings,” in fact, even if the user is using secret mode, Google has a series of steps.
+At first glance, we are collecting personal data. “

 Paxton previously claimed that even if users tried to stop it, Google misleaded consumers by keeping track of their location.